Final Major Project

 In the first example of my workflow, I drew everything on Photoshop using my Cintiq.
 I found this quite time consuming, especially concerning the line art.
 The sketches I did weren’t detailed enough, meaning the line art takes longer to get right.
 Thus, after that I adopted a new pipeline, where I sketched very detailed drafts of all the different elements on the page in Procreate on my iPad.
 This meant that when I needed to draw the lineart I didn’t have to do much other than just trace my sketches.
 I found this to be a very nice way of working and I could pump out a lot of material quickly.
 It also let me work probably, not having to always sit at my desk.
 This might sound insignificant, but this was really the biggest appeal of this approach.
 Not having to constantly be bound to working by my desk when I am just sketching the pages, but rather being able to sit comfortably in a couch or a cafe had great effect on my energy and mood, making the whole process less strenuous on my mind and body.
 However, this approach led to some issues with perspective.
 Where some characters and scene elements would not line up perfectly.
 However, with some use of “skew” tools and other techniques, these issues were mostly remedied.
 Although I would have wanted to be able to focus more on getting the perspective right, the health and time benefit outweighed the other issues.

 NB!
 The colours seem off on the pictures below because the drawings are drawn in CMYK so on some screens the colours looks wildly different from the actual colour scheme.
 Please keep that in mind.
+Please refer to the physical copies provided with the submission to get an accurate representation of the colours.

 Below is the first approach I had to drawing the pages.